itsakbargafurov/SQL-constellations/README.md

-# SQL-constellations
-CS50 SQL final project
+# The final project for CS50 Introduction to Databases with SQL